rikhuijzer/jas/README.md

 Just an installer.

-This tool is meant to be used in situations where you want to install a binary in a reliable way.
-By reliable, I mean that you want to specify the SHA-256 checksum so that you can be sure that you are using the correct binary.
+This tool is meant to be used in situations where you want to install a script or binary in a reliable way, that is, you want to specify the SHA-256 checksum so that you can be sure that you are executing the thing you expected.
-I wrote this tool in response to yet another GitHub Action security issue.
+I wrote this tool in response to yet another GitHub Action supply chain attack.
 See the [Background](#background) section for more details.

 ## Installation